 "I think the chances that we do it in our lifetimes are very high," she says.
 "It would change everything about how we think about who we are."

-Next month, in part two of our Pathway to Mars series, we'll delve more deeply into the development of the giant, powerful rockets we'll need to get to Mars.
+Next month, in Part 2 of our Pathway to Mars series, we'll delve more deeply into the development of the giant, powerful rockets we'll need to get to Mars.